 - 1 medium head cauliflower, stalks and stems discarded, florets finely diced

 - Kosher salt

 - 2 tablespoons fresh basil chiffonade

-- 1. Combine the basil, lemon zest and juice, oil, and maple syrup in a blender.
-Purée and transfer to a jar with a tight-fitting lid.
-The sauce will keep in the refrigerator for about 7 to 10 days.
+- 1. Combine the basil, lemon zest and juice, oil, and maple syrup in a blender and purée.
+(You can keep the sauce in a jar with a tight-fitting lid in the refrigerator for up to 7 to 10 days.)

-- 2. Melt the butter with the olive oil in a chef’s pan or wok large enough to hold all the cauliflower over high heat.
+- 2. Reach for a skillet or wok large that’s enough to hold all the cauliflower, place it over medium-high heat, and melt the butter in the olive oil.
 Add the onion and saute until the onion softens, about 2 minutes.

 - 3. Add the cauliflower, stir thoroughly, salt and pepper liberally, and cook until the cauliflower softens, about 10 minutes.

-- 4. Add 2 tablespoons of the sauce and cook until tender and fragrant, another 10 minutes.
+- 4. Add 2 tablespoons lemon sauce and cook until the cauliflower is tender and fragrant, another 10 minutes.
 Adjust the salt, add the remaining 2 tablespoons sauce, mix thoroughly, and transfer to a serving bowl.
 Top with the basil chiffonade.

 Hungry for more?
 Chow down on these:

 Cauliflower Couscous Recipe © 2007 Eric Gower.
 Photo © 2007 Annabelle Breakey.
 All rights reserved.